Shimizu-Technology/hafaloha_frontend/README.md

 - **GeneralSettings** - Manage site-wide settings like hero and spinner images
 - **RestaurantSelector** - Switch between restaurants (for super admins)
 - **AllowedOriginsSettings** - Configure CORS for restaurant frontends (currently hidden)

+### 5. Shared Components

+- **Header/Footer** - Navigation components used across all applications
+- **ProfilePage** - User profile management
+- **RestaurantProvider** - Provides restaurant context to components

+---

+## **Code Organization**

+The codebase has been reorganized to improve maintainability and reduce duplication:

+1. **Shared Components** - Common components like Header, Footer, and authentication forms have been moved to the shared directory
+2. **Shared API Client** - A unified API client is used across all applications
+3. **Shared Auth Store** - Authentication state is managed in a single location
+4. **Shared Types** - Common TypeScript interfaces are defined once and reused

+This organization allows for:
+- Consistent UI/UX across applications
+- Reduced code duplication
+- Easier maintenance
+- Better type safety

 ---